bigpipe/bigpipe/SPEC/Pagelet.md

 ### Dependencies

-As a pagelet is a modular piece of layout it can dependen on external resources.
+As a pagelet is a modular piece of layout it can depended on external resources.
-For example css or JavaScript frameworks.
+For example CSS or JavaScript frameworks.
 These dependencies should be an array with strings that point to file locations that are relative to the module.

 ```js